nickthedude/consecutive/README.md

 Install:

 Copy TMConsecutiveDayHelper.h and TMConsecutiveDayHelper.m into your project as well as NSDate+Helpers.h and NSDate+Helpers.m.

-place a call to:
+Place a call to:

         [TMConsecutiveDayHelper appLaunched];

-In your delegates application didFinishLaunchingWithOptions: method
+In your App Delegate's application didFinishLaunchingWithOptions: method

 Then to check on your users streak you can call: